-To assist you in making sure you meet the necessary requirements to visit Belgium, I have outlined all of the requirements you need to be concerned about in this article.
+To assist you in making sure you meet the necessary Belgium entrance requirements, I have outlined all of the requirements you need to be concerned about in this article.
 Furthermore, I have also created the handy checklist I linked below for you to use as a point of reference and to track all of the requirements as you meet them.

 Belgium Passport Requirements